greenmancode/luaextendedtablelib/DOCS.md

   return val >= 18 --this condition will result in a boolean end

-print("Everyone can vote: "..tostring(table.every(ages,canVote))) --false because there are numbers less than 18 in the table --false because there are numbers less than 18 in the table
+print("Everyone can vote: "..tostring(table.every(ages,canVote))) --false because there are numbers less than 18 in the table
 ```
 Output:
 ```